What is BlueCheck and How it Helps Clinicians Enhance Patient Care

 Frequently Asked Questions

-• BlueCheck is a paint-on application, taking less than a few minutes, used as a professional chairside detection aid to identify dental caries in enamel and dentin.
-It is designed to objectively visualize early stage decay.
+• BlueCheck is an innovative optical aid for caries detection and monitoring.
+It is a paint-on application, taking less than a few minutes, used as a professional chairside aid to identify dental caries lesions in enamel and dentin.
+It is designed to objectively visualize early stage decay and to monitor lesion activity over time.

-• BlueCheck is a saline‐based caries detection and monitoring device, a solution containing a novel biomolecule (a protein‐linked dye).
+• BlueCheck is a saline‐based caries detection and monitoring device, a solution containing a novel biomolecule (a protein) linked to a dye that helps reveal changes in enamel; clearly, early and in color.

 BlueCheck utilizes the natural hydroxyapatite‐binding chemistry of proteins to bind to the dental hydroxyapatite in active caries lesions.
 A change in color enables clinicians to visualize surface and sub‐surface porosity associated with dental caries in enamel and dentin.